-Yabrud (يبرود), located north of Maalula (معلولا) and southwest of al-Nabk (النبك) in the Damascus region (ريف دمشق), has evidence of tens of thousands of years of settlement and numerous historic attractions.
-The town itself is situated in a fertile valley, surrounded by rocky mountains.
-The contrast between the lush vegetation in the valley and the harsh, barren mountains is beautiful, and Yabrud (يبرود) could be visited for the scenery alone.
+Yabrud (يبرود) is a sizeable town in the north of the Damascus Region (ريف دمشق), located southwest of al-Nabk (النبك) and north of Maalula (معلولا).
+The town contains evidence of tens of thousands of years of settlement and features numerous historic attractions.
+Situated in a fertile valley and surrounded by rocky mountain cliffs, Yabrud (يبرود) could be visited for its beautiful scenery alone — the contrast between the lush vegetation in the valley and the forboding, barren mountains is particularly striking in the spring.

-Of its historic sites, Yabrud (يبرود) is most famous for its Greek Catholic Cathedral of Constantine and Helen.
+Of its historic sites, Yabrud (يبرود) is most famous for its Greek Catholic Seidat al-Najah Church (كنيسة سيدة النجاة), or the Church of Our Lady of Deliverance.
+The building is sometimes referred to as the Cathedral of Constantine and Helen.
 Once a Roman temple dedicated to worship of Jupiter and later converted to a Byzantine church, it was eventually destroyed only to be restored as a place of worship last century.
-The foundational walls are quite obviously of Roman origin, as are some of the interior columns.
+The foundational walls are quite clearly of Roman origin, as are some of the interior columns.
 The church is not always open, and a caretaker may need to be tracked down in order to gain access.

-About a fifteen minute walk north and slightly east of the cathedral is a modern church being built on the site of an ancient one, incorporating many ancient stones and columns into the design.
+About a fifteen-minute walk north and slightly east of the cathedral is a modern church being built on the site of a much earlier one, incorporating many ancient stones and columns into the design.
 At the time of writing, the church wasn’t completed, but you could still visit and see the remains.
 Slightly southeast of the cathedral is a modern-looking mosque, but Christians in the town will claim it was once a church and, before that, a Roman temple.
-One of the minarets is clearly quite ancient, though at the time of research the mosque was being modernized and it appeared the minaret would be refurbished with modern tiling.
+One of the minarets is clearly historic, though at the time of research the mosque was being modernized and it appeared the minaret would be refurbished with exterior tiling.

 Roman tombs surround Yabrud (يبرود), and can provide an excuse for trekking around the outskirts of town.
 The largest group of tombs is on the eastern side of the road to Maalula (معلولا), heading south out of town, about a 30-45 minute walk.
 Other Roman tombs found to the west of town are more impressive, however.
 There is a curious-looking tomb carved out of a single gigantic boulder in the west end of town, just north of the main road and after passing some farmyards.
 Continuing west another fifteen minutes walking you can find another tomb with a set of eleven relief panels, presumably for each person laid to rest there, carved into the eastern face of the mountain.